-Expected volatility is based on the average of five-year historical volatility (71%) and implied volatility (50%) for a group of auto industry comparator companies as of the measurement date.
-Risk-free rate is determined based upon U.S. Treasury rates over the estimated expected option lives.
-Expected dividend yield is zero as Federal-Mogul has not pay dividends to holders of its common stock in the recent past nor does it expect to do so in the future.
-Expected option lives are primarily equal to one-half of the time to the end of the option term.
+Expected volatility is based on the average of five-year historical volatility and implied volatility for a group of comparable auto industry companies as of the measurement date.
+Risk-free rate is determined based upon U.S. Treasury rates over the estimated expected lives.
+Expected dividend yield is zero as Federal-Mogul has not paid dividends to holders of its common stock in the recent past nor does it expect to do so in the future.
+Expected lives are equal to one-half of the time to the end of the term.

-14. Pensions, Other Postemployment Benefits and Employee Benefit Plans
+14. Pensions, Other Post-employment Benefits and Employee Benefit Plans

-Federal-Mogul, ARI and Viskase each sponsors several defined benefit pension plans ("Pension Benefits") (and, in the case of Viskase, such pension plans include defined contribution plans).
+Federal-Mogul, ARI and Viskase each sponsors several defined benefit pension plans ("Pension Benefits") (and, in the case of Viskase, its pension plans include defined contribution plans).
 Additionally, Federal-Mogul, ARI and Viskase each sponsors health care and life insurance benefits ("Other Benefits") for certain employees and retirees around the world.
 The Pension Benefits are funded based on the funding requirements of federal and international laws and regulations, as applicable, in advance of benefit payments and the Other Benefits as benefits are provided to participating employees.
 As prescribed by applicable U.S. GAAP, Federal-Mogul, ARI and Viskase each uses, as applicable, appropriate actuarial methods and assumptions in accounting for its defined benefit pension plans, non-pension post-employment benefits, and disability, early retirement and other post-employment benefits.
 The measurement date for all defined benefit plans is December 31.